saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 GOTO "MAIN_MENU"

 :A_SECTION
-    ECHO "We are in the A_SECTION section".
+    ECHO "We are in the A_SECTION section."

 :MAIN_MENU
-    ADDWIDGET "INT" "Value to export" "Choose a number that will be exported to another section" "THE_NUMBER" "0" "10" "1" ADDWIDGET "CALL" "Go to Config Menu" "Will display the Config Menu" "$ARG0$" "CONFIG_MENU" " "$THE_NUMBER$"
+    ADDWIDGET "INT" "Value to export" "Choose a number that will be exported to another section" "THE_NUMBER" "0" "10" "1" ADDWIDGET "CALL" "Go to Config Menu" "Will display the Config Menu" "$ARG0$" "CONFIG_MENU" "$THE_NUMBER$"

 :CONFIG_MENU
     CLEARWIDGETS